 Raiffeisen Bank International at a glance

 In Austria, RBI is one of the top corporate and investment banks.
 It primarily serves Austrian customers, but also international as well as major multinational clients operating in CEE.
 Moreover, RBI is represented in the world's financial centers and operates branches and representative offices in Asia.
-All in all, RBI employs about 59,000 staff and has total assets of approximately € 147 billion.
+All in all, RBI employs about 50 000 staff and has total assets of € 138,5 billion (as per 31 March 2017).

 RBI operates subsidiary banks in the following CEE markets: